-Figure 45 shows a simple network configuration with three possible routes: through the default router, to the local subnet, or to a router connection to an indirectly connected subnet.
+Figure 47 shows a simple network configuration with three possible routes: through the default router, to the local subnet, or to a router connection to an indirectly connected subnet.

-Figure 45: Pulse Split Tunneling
+Figure 47: Pulse Split Tunneling

-The network configuration in Figure 45 shows that the local network and the protected network at the other end of the VPN tunnel both have a subnet with the same private IP address, 10.10.0.0/24.
+The network configuration in Figure 47 shows that the local network and the protected network at the other end of the VPN tunnel both have a subnet with the same private IP address, 10.10.0.0/24.
 In this case, the endpoint needs more information to determine where to send traffic addressed to that IP address range.
 You use the route precedence setting in the split tunneling settings to define which routing table takes precedence, either the tunnel routes (the routing table associated with the VPN tunnel) or the endpoint route (the routing table associated with the physical interface).
-If you select tunnel routes for route precedence, traffic addressed to network 10.10.0.0/24 in Figure 45 goes through the VPN tunnel and the 10.10.0.0/24 network available on the local indirect network is not reachable.
+If you select tunnel routes for route precedence, traffic addressed to network 10.10.0.0/24 in Figure 47 goes through the VPN tunnel and the 10.10.0.0/24 network available on the local indirect network is not reachable.
+If you select endpoint route precedence, traffic addressed to network is not reachable.
+If you select endpoint route precedence, traffic addressed to network is not reachable.
+If you select endpoint route precedence, traffic addressed to network is not reachable.
 If you select endpoint routes for route precedence, traffic addressed to network 10.10.0.0/24 goes through the physical adapter and the 10.10.0.0/24 network available through the VPN tunnel is not reachable.
 Pulse restores the original routes when the VPN tunnel is disconnected.
 However, no matter which way you define route precedence, the endpoint loses connectivity to one of the other of the networks if there are duplicate IP address networks.